SEL Outside the Classroom: Family and Community Emotional Learning

 Controlling Emotions Collectively

 Regulation is a skill that can be supported by the group as a whole.
 Families and groups can reflect after emotionally charged moments, practice calming techniques together, and normalize the process of learning from emotions.
+Check Out How to Use the Mood Meter for Better Emotional Control.

 Creating Uniformity in the Home, Community, and School